eyln58/azure-vm-assignment/README.md

-# 🚀 My First Azure Infrastructure Setup: Building a Basic Cloud Environment ☁️💻
+# 🚀 My Azure Infrastructure Setup: Building a Basic Cloud Environment ☁️💻

 I recently completed a hands-on project setting up a foundational **Azure infrastructure** using a **free Azure account**.
 Here's what I did and the valuable skills I gained along the way: